Saquon Barkley, Roquan Smith top list of 32 NFL rookies who'll make an instant impact

 New England Patriots

 Sony Michel, RB: Michel is a sudden, make-you-miss air back who fits the mold the Patriots love at their running-back position.
-Yes, Rex Burkhead and James White are in New England, but Michel has fresh legs and should be more involved in the inside running game more than his veteran counterparts.
+Yes, Rex Burkhead and James White are in New England, but Michel has fresh legs and should be more involved in the inside running game than his veteran counterparts.

 New Orleans Saints

-Tre'Quan Smith, WR: While Marcus Davenport is in a similar situation across from Cam Jordan as Bradley Chubb is to Von Miller in Denver, I think Smith will be more "instant impact" for the Saints as a rookie.
+Tre'Quan Smith, WR: While Marcus Davenport is in a similar situation across from Cam Jordan as Bradley Chubb is with Von Miller in Denver, I think Smith will be more "instant impact" for the Saints as a rookie.
 Coverages will roll toward Michael Thomas this year, and we know Drew Brees is capable of turning secondary and tertiary targets into consistent producers.
 Smith is a springy athlete who can win after the catch and down the field.

 New York Giants